OpenGlobe/policy-lab-playbook/README.md

 **Needs are verbs; solutions are nouns.**

-As you create a project brief for Policy Innovation Lab, start with understanding what your constituents need.
-If you think about these needs as verbs instead of nouns (e.g., "I need to escape the rain" instead of "I need an umbrella), you will open up the realm of possibility for what students can create as solutions that serve real needs.
+As you review a project brief for Policy Innovation Lab, start with understanding what the users need.
+If you think about these needs as verbs instead of nouns (e.g., "I need to escape the rain" instead of "I need an umbrella), you will open up the realm of possibility for what you and your team can create as solutions that serve real needs.

 **Frame the problem you're trying to solve through the point of view of the users.**

-For stakeholders this means putting yourself in the shoes of your users when creating the initial brief for the course.
+For you and your partners this means putting yourself in the shoes of your users when reviewing the initial brief for the course.
 Focus on the problem you are trying to solve, and avoid solutionizing.
 Instead, try to as clearly as possible identify the real underlying problem.
-Having a user-centric mindset will get you on the same page as the students and ultimately create projects that have greater impact.
+Having a user-centric mindset will get you on the same page as your team and ultimately create MVPs that have greater impact.

-For students, read the project brief and try to address the underlying problem the brief is trying to solve.
+Avoid being so committed to the idea you had in week one that you can't see the real solution right infront of you in week four.

 **Be open to user research.**

 Students need to do user research activities, like interviewing and prototype testing, in order to practice human-centered design.
 User research will also lead to greater impact.
-As you develop your project brief for Policy Innovation Lab, ask various stakeholders if it would be ok if students reached out to you during the semester.
+As you develop your partners for Policy Innovation Lab, ask various stakeholders if it would be ok if students reached out to you during the semester.
 Also be open to students utilizing or developing their own contacts for user research.

 ## Play 2 - Establish regular and professional communication channels with your partner.